-4. Hanger/toe nail failure: I have seen some decks where the joists were simply toe nailed to the ledger, and others where the joist hangers were falling out due to corroded fasteners or rotted wood.
+4. Hanger/toe nail failure: I have seen some decks where the joists were simply toe nailed (nailed at an angle) to the ledger, and others where the joist hangers were falling out due to corroded fasteners or rotted wood.
 Both of these problems can lead to decks pulling away from the house.
 On most decks this is an area that can be easily inspected and should be checked regularly.

 5. Post and beam failures: Another leading cause of deck collapse is the failure of posts and beams, usually due to wood rot and undersized components.
 Posts set in soil, without protection, often rot to a point where they can no longer support loads.
 The same happens to beams that have not been properly maintained.
 Dynamic loads of many people out on a deck can lead to sudden and catastrophic failures; injuries and deaths are not uncommon.

 6. Joist failures: This type of failure usually does not cause the entire deck to fall down in an instant, and therefore is not as newsworthy as other types of collapse.
 However, injuries are still common as joist failures result in holes that you, your family, or your guests may fall through.